-Rule 34 - Delay of Game
+Rule 35 - Delay of Game

-- A player or a team may be penalized when, in the opinion of the Referee, they are delaying the game in any manner. - a) A minor penalty shall be imposed on any player, including the goalkeeper, who holds, freezes, or plays the puck with his stick, skates, or body in such a manner as to deliberately cause a stoppage of play.
-Regarding a goaltender, this rule applies outside of his goal crease area. - b) A minor penalty shall be assessed to any player or goalkeeper who shoots or bats the puck out of the playing surface with their stick during a stoppage of play. - c) Any player who leaves their players bench to deliver instructions to their teammates and does not remain on the ice as a substitute will be assessed a minor penalty. - d) A minor penalty shall be imposed on a player other than the goaltender who deliberately falls on or gathers the puck into his body.
-Any player who drops to his knees to block a shot should not be penalized if the puck is shot under him or becomes lodged in his clothing or equipment but any use of the hands to make the puck unplayable should be penalized promptly. - e) A minor penalty shall be imposed on a goalkeeper who, when he is in his own goal crease, deliberately falls on or gathers the puck into his body or holds or places the puck against any part of the goal in such a manner as to cause a stoppage of play unless he's being checked by an opponent. - f) A minor penalty shall be imposed on any player who delays the game by deliberately displacing a goalpost from its normal position.
+A player or a team may be penalized when, in the opinion of the Referee, is delaying the game in any manner.

+- A 2-minute minor penalty shall be imposed on any player, including the goalkeeper, who holds, freezes, or plays the puck with his stick, skates, or body in such a manner as to deliberately cause a stoppage of play.
+Regarding a goaltender, this rule applies outside of his goal crease area. - A 2-minute minor penalty shall be assessed to any player or goalkeeper who shoots or bats the puck out of the playing surface with their stick during a stoppage of play. - a) No penalty will be assessed if a player shoots the puck directly over the boards at the players benches but not over the protective glass behind the players benches.

+- b) No penalty will be assessed if a player shoots the puck directly over the boards at any areas of the rink without protective glass directly over the boards. - c) When the puck goes out of the playing area directly off a face-off, no penalty is assessed. - Any player who leaves their players bench to deliver instructions to their teammates and does not remain on the ice as a substitute will be assessed a 2-minute minor penalty. - e) A 2-minute minor penalty shall be imposed on any player who delays the game by deliberately displacing a goalpost from its normal position.
 The Referee shall stop play immediately when the offending team gains control of the puck.
-If a goalpost is deliberately displaced by a defending player, prior to the puck crossing the goal line between the normal position of the goal posts, the Referee shall assess a minor penalty for delaying the game if the attacking player has not yet taken the shot or is in the act of taking a shot into the open net. - When the net is accidentally displaced by an attacking player, and the defending side is in control of the puck and moving out of their zone, play shall be permitted to continue until such time as the non-offending team loses control of the puck.
+If a goalpost is deliberately displaced by a defending player, prior to the puck crossing the goal line between the normal position of the goal posts, the Referee shall assess a minor penalty for delaying the game if the attacking player has not yet taken the shot or is in the act of taking a shot into the open net. - f) When the net is accidentally displaced by an attacking player, and the defending side is in control of the puck and moving out of their zone, play shall be permitted to continue until such time as the non-offending team loses control of the puck.
 The resulting face-off will take place at a face-off dot in the zone nearest the location where the play was stopped, unless it is in the non-offending teams defending zone, and as such the ensuing face-off would be outside the blue line at one of the face-off dots in the neutral zone.
-It is possible for a goal to be scored at one end of the rink while the net at the other end has been dislodged, provided that the team being scored upon is the team responsible for dislodging the net at the other end of the rink.
+It is possible for a goal to be scored at one end of the rink while the net at the other end has been dislodged, provided that the team being scored upon is the team responsible for dislodging the net at the other end of the rink. - g) A 2-minute minor penalty shall be imposed on a player other than the goaltender who deliberately falls on or gathers the puck into his body.
+Any player who drops to his knees to block a shot should not be penalized if the puck is shot under him or becomes lodged in his clothing or equipment but any use of the hands to make the puck unplayable should be penalized promptly.